 Business leaders across the globe can be blinded by the fact that the entire company may easily be dismantled by a significant breach.
 Sure, they happened to impact gear belonging to the IT department, but that really is the extent of their ownership.
 One single breach can wipe out or ransom your company’s sensitive data, it can do the same with your financials, and you can suffer irreparable reputational damage.
 None of these things is an IT problem.
 Not one.

 The Business Impact

-If you are like most small- to-medium businesses, you have invested your heart, soul, and kid’s college funds into this business.
-It’s worked so far, but misinterpreting information security as an IT problem and not something that can make a dramatic business impact puts you (or your employer in the case of my friend) at risk for massive failure.
+If you are like most small- to medium-sized businesses, you have invested your heart, soul, and kid’s college funds into this business.
+It’s worked so far, but misinterpreting information security as an IT problem and not something that can make a dramatic impact on your business puts you (or your employer in the case of my friend) at risk for massive failure.